 In order to identify the muscle that is causing the pain, we must look at the movements in your hip to establish which muscle may be injured.
 We will discuss each muscle separately to understand how it works inside your hip.
 Try to relate your pain to a specific movement to determine which muscle may be the origin of your hip muscle strain.

 Gluteus Maximus Muscle

-It is the largest of the Gluteus muscle group and is regarded as one of the strongest muscles in the human body, that extends your hips.
-The gluteus maximus is an important hip muscle because it is a prime mover of the leg bone into extension (moving the leg backwards) as when walking or running
+It is the largest of the Gluteus muscle group and is regarded as one of the strongest muscles in the human body.
+The gluteus maximus is an important hip muscle because it is a prime mover of the leg bone into extension (moving the leg backwards) as when walking or running, and extending the hips.

-It propels your body forward like when standing up out of a chair, so they straighten your hips to get to an erect position.
-Ever climbed a flight of stairs and feel the burn in your butt… Well that’s your gluteus.
+It propels your body forward like when standing up out of a chair, straightening your hips to get to an erect position.
+Ever climbed a flight of stairs and felt the burn in your butt… Well that’s your gluteus.